 1. Solarify is running at the power plant 2.
 At least 1 radiation sensor in your plant 3.
-Entering the simulation report of the plant including monthly production, radiation and ambient temperature into the system 4.
-Active use of interactive ticketing system 5.
-Tracking spare parts movements in the plant with Solarify system
+Entering the simulation report of the plant including monthly production, radiation, and ambient temperature into the system 4.
+Active use of an interactive ticketing system 5.
+Tracking spare parts movements in the plant with the Solarify system

-Solarify compatible with Tescom Solar, Siemens Kaco, Fimer-ABB, Solo, WStech Fronius, Goodwe, Kostal, Delta, SMA, Sungrow, Refusol, Huawei, inverters.
+Solarify is compatible with Tescom Solar, Siemens Kaco, Fimer-ABB, Solo, WStech Fronius, Goodwe, Kostal, Delta, SMA, Sungrow, Refusol, Huawei, and inverters.

-In our opinion, the radiation sensor is a very cost-effective and very important reference equipment that should have at least one in all solar power plants.
-Solarify Data Loggers can communicate with all radiation sensors communicating with modbus.
+In our opinion, the radiation sensor is very cost-effective and very important reference equipment that should have at least one in all solar power plants.
+Solarify Data Loggers can communicate with all radiation sensors communicating with Modbus.

 Regarding the simulation report, you may need to consult with your EPC who established the solar power plant.
 If you do not have it, you can still have it done in accordance with the plant.
 You can enter the information in the simulation report from the simulation settings area in Solarify's settings tab.

-As our teammate Hazal Demirok explains in the webinar https://youtu.be/n6ZFiLugxlQ (in Turkish), it is necessary to use the interactive ticketing system for the consistency of the monthly performance report.
+As our teammate, Hazal Demirok explains in the webinar (in Turkish), it is necessary to use the interactive ticketing system for the consistency of the monthly performance report.
 Finally, on the spare parts tracking page on the settings page, entering the status of the spare parts in the power plant will enable these movements to be seen in the monthly report.
-We can access all reports (ticket report,custom report and monthly performance reports) produced by Solarify from the reports tab.
+We can access all reports (ticket reports, custom reports, and monthly performance reports) produced by Solarify from the reports tab.
 Let's access the report prepared for the Demo power plant from this menu.

 Let's get to the content of our report: Our monthly report consists of 13 main titles, the first 5 items of the titles I listed below address the content of this article directly.

 1. SPP monthly budgeted and actual production 2.
 SPP daily PR and availability 3.
 SPP performance calculations - real production 4.
 SPP performance calculations - budgeted production 5.
 SPP performance calculations - system performance ratio 6.
 SPV daily PR 7.
 SPV daily yield 8.
 SPV daily energy 9.
 Scheduled monthly inspection plan 10.
-List of tickets which are closed in this month 11.
-List of tickets which are open 12.
+List of tickets that are closed this month 11.
+List of tickets that are open 12.
 List of spare parts 13.
 Comments & Notes

 Let's examine the first page;